 Whichever option you decide to take, you will have a fantastic selection of experiences to suit your preferences.

 You'll then retire for the evening in your Reykjavik accommodation.

-This is your last full day in Iceland, and again you can decide how you would prefer to spend it.
+Today is your last full day in Iceland, and again you can decide how you would prefer to spend it.

-If you missed your opportunity to go whale watching in the north, you could opt to include a tour straight from Reykjavik harbour.
-This tour will take you out to explore Faxafloi bay in search of a glimpse of some whale breaches and diving flukes, giving the perfect last opportunity to experience some of Iceland’s enchanting wildlife.
+If you missed your opportunity to go whale watching in the north, you could opt to include a tour straight from Reykjavik harbor.
+This tour will take you out to explore Faxafloi bay in search of a glimpse of some whale breaches and diving flukes, giving the perfect last opportunity to experience some of Iceland's enchanting wildlife.